WilliamHuey/ConvertedBook/README.md

 ## File Descriptions

 The generated folder is a [Parcel](https://parceljs.org/) frontend application.
 You are given the ability to customize any of the files used to create the HTML.
-The files that are bolded are files suggested for modification.
+The files that are bolded are recommended for modification.

 * build - The output folder for serving contents (convertedbook server)
 * convert.js - File which performs the conversion of LaTeX file to HTML for the preview server
 * node_modules - Npm node modules folder for dependencies
 * **package.json** - Npm package declaration file
 * package-lock.json - Lock file for package.json file
-* server-config.js - File to configure the server.
+* **server-config.js** - File to configure the server.
 Allows you to customize the port for the server.
 * server.js - Starts the server
 * src/ - Folder which stores the source LaTeX assets
 * **config/templates/default.html5** - The template which pandoc uses for rendering the output to html for the server